-Support for students with care experience
+Students with care experience

 Protecting vulnerable groups

 As with all UK medical schools, applicants to the Medicine programme are required to complete a criminal record check.

 The main purpose of this check is to ensure that medical students can safely have contact with vulnerable adults and children, which is a feature of many healthcare courses and professions.